How the Call Process Works

-Once it’s time for you to receive your Call documents, Michelle Christ, Assistant to the President, will send them to you electronically, along with any instructions.
+Once it’s time for you to receive your Call documents, Sarah Irwin, Assistant to the President, will send them to you electronically, along with any instructions.

 Calling a Commissioned Minister

-To call a commissioned minister, contact Alan Freeman, Assistant to the President for Schools.
+To call a commissioned minister, contact our offices at 314-590-6200 to be directed to the Assistant to the President for Schools.